-Man accused of robbing Baton Rouge Popeyes arrested following standoff with authorities
+Man accused of Christmas Eve robbery in Baton Rouge arrested after standoff

 Latest Weather Blog

-Man accused of robbing Baton Rouge Popeyes arrested following standoff with authorities
+Man accused of Christmas Eve robbery in Baton Rouge arrested after standoff

-TORBERT - On Tuesday (Jan.
-12) morning, a Louisiana State Police task force accompanied deputies with the Pointe Coupee Parish Sheriff's Office as they became entangled in a standoff with an alleged robber.
+TORBERT - A Louisiana State Police task force accompanied deputies with the Pointe Coupee Parish Sheriff's Office as they became entangled in a standoff with an alleged robber Tuesday morning.

-Officials say a suspect named Torrey Sanford had barricaded himself inside of a home along Manda Road in the community of Torbert and refused to come out.
+Officials say a suspect named Torey Sanford had barricaded himself inside of a home along Manda Road in the community of Torbert and refused to come out.

-According to the Pointe Coupee Sheriff, Sanford robbed a Popeyes restaurant in Baton Rouge on Monday.
-No other details about the robbery were immediately available.
+According to the Baton Rouge Police Department, Sanford was wanted in a Christmas Eve robbery during which he allegedly entered a home on Cyrus Avenue where a group of elderly people were playing cards and robbed them at gunpoint.
+Investigators said he stole as much as $2,000 from the four victims.

+One of the victims described the attacker as wearing a "pig mask" but told police she believed Sanford carried out the robbery.
+She said Sanford had been a friend but hadn't come around in over a year.
+She added that Sanford contacted a friend asking about the card game leading up to the crime.

 Authorities were successful in eventually apprehending and arresting Sanford, shortly before 10:30 a.m., Tuesday.

-Note: Editor's note: Law enforcement initially identified Smith as the suspect in a robbery involving a Popeye's restaurant.
-Police have since clarified his arrest Tuesday was related to a different robbery on Christmas Eve.